WMXZ-EU/microSoundRecorder/README.md

 - BH1750 (light sensor: https://github.com/claws/BH1750)

 ## caveat
-this is still in development
+this code is assumed to be developed further, please check regularily applied changes

 ## Examples
 this directory contains examples recorded during testing and in the field